Saya2020/TestVirus/README.md

 # TestVirus
-A small harmless virus transmitted through portable drives.
+A couple of small harmless viruses transmitted through portable drives.
 Nothing more than that.